pnp/syntex-samples/scenario-samples/ChatGPTIntegration/README.md

 In this sample for invoice upload, the Power App use Graph API.
 For this is necessary identify the SharePoint site ID and document library ID

-Open graph explorer at link https://developer.microsoft.com/en-us/graph/graph-explorer and insert your credential
+Open graph explorer at link https://developer.microsoft.com/en-us/graph/graph-explorer and insert your credential (remember to use the correct consent for read sites properties and upload file in a document library)

 Use this call: https://graph.microsoft.com/v1.0/sites/<<tenantName>>.sharepoint.com:/<<spSiteUrl>>
 Es: https://graph.microsoft.com/v1.0/sites/tenantXXX.sharepoint.com:/sites/DemoSyntex